3astbeast/RedTailIndicators/README.md

 </p>

 <p align="center">
-  <i>All indicators are free to use for personal trading.
-If you find them helpful, donations are always appreciated but never required.
-Please don't redistribute, rename, or resell this code — if you'd like to use it in a product or share it beyond personal use, just reach out first.
-I'm happy to talk.
-If I find you've repackaged these indicators and are attemtping to sell them for profit without my permission, you better buckle up!
-These are meant to be free and open source and should always remain that way.</i>
+  <i>All indicators are free to use.
+If you find them helpful, donations are always appreciated but never required.</i>
 </p>

 ---